-When having problems with your USD account there are some steps you can take as a user to troubleshoot the most common problems.
+When having problems with your USD account there are some steps you can take as a user to solve the most common problems.

-If you are still having problems with your account, please contact the Help Desk.
+If you are still having problems with your account, please contact the Service Desk.

 Your University password provides you with access to many network resources.
 Every time you connect to one of these resources, you must prove you are who you say you are.
 To protect your privacy and data from being compromised it is important that you choose a password that will be difficult for others to guess.